Lokesh1028/Onesigapp/docs/phase-1-testing-checklist.md

    - [ ] Can open and edit draft

 3. **Manual Curation:**
-   - [ ] Open CSV in spreadsheet application
+   - [ ] Open CSV in spreadsheet application (Excel, Numbers, or any CSV viewer)
    - [ ] Data is readable and organized
    - [ ] Can sort and filter trades
    - [ ] Can identify top 10 trades